Six-year-old girl lured from playground, sexually assaulted: Vancouver police

 Vancouver police say a man lured a six-year-old girl from an elementary school playground and sexually assaulted her.

 Police say it happened on Dec.
-5 when the girl was at the playground outside Sexsmith Elementary School in south Vancouver.
+5 when the girl was in the playground area outside Sexsmith Elementary School in south Vancouver.

-Police say the man took her to a nearby location where he assaulted her before walking her back to the school.
+Const.
+Jason Doucette says the man took her to a nearby location where he assaulted her and brought her back to school the same day, but police weren’t notified until late the next day.

+“She’s continuing to get support from us, and from the Vancouver School Board and her family.
+She is safe.
+There is no reason to believe that the victim and the suspect knew each other,” Doucette says.

 The suspect is described as a darker-skinned man, about 30 years old, with brown or grey hair and wearing grey pants.